teefoss/RogueLike/RogueLike/notes.md

 ## LEVEL

+The Forest (one level )
+- lakes and forests, dark - find well (need bucket to descend) The well (levels ?-?)
+- first: water surrounded by dirt
+- followed by single rooms with stairs down
+The Tunnel (one level)
+- One long hallway with snakes
+The Flooded Grotto (2 levels, perlin, water)
+The Catacombs (10? levels)
+The Gateway (1 level, non-proc, just a set up for the labyrinth) The Labyrinth (1 level - huge)

 Overall end options:
  - Set number of levels?
+ Create a character, tracks no. runs, loot obtained on successful runs
+ Goal: Final treasure, a set no. of items (The Jade Amulet of Destiny, etc.) Game 'complete' when found all and discovered all other varieties of gems

+ Treasures go in order: started with more mundane sounding items, the final has the rainbow effect.

+ Level types:
+ - (1) forest (perlin trees and rivers)
+ - dungeon of various sizes
+ - cave ()

  - Option to exit early, but miss better loot on higher levels?

 ## ITEMS